 Toyota Yaris review

-The new Toyota Yaris is a spacious and reliable supermini, which rivals the Ford Fiesta and Hyundai i20
+The Toyota Yaris is a spacious and reliable supermini that rivals the Ford Fiesta and Hyundai i20

 Our choice: Yaris 1.33 VVT-i TR 5dr